Take advantage of our limited time offer. Enter promo code HOLIDAY25 to save up to 25%. See offer details.

 Spanning 130 blocks from 7th Avenue just outside the downtown core to 17th Street and the five freeway (I-5), East Village has transformed from a gritty warehouse district to a thriving mixed-use urban community.
 The 2004 opening of Petco Park, home of baseball’s San Diego Padres, ignited the area’s revitalization, bringing an abundance of restaurants, cafes, rooftop bars, boutiques, and live music venues to make it the beating and bustling heart of downtown San Diego.
 Ask where to find some of the best neighborhoods in San Diego and you’ll likely get East Village as an answer time and again.

 Housing in East Village consists mostly of apartments, luxury condos, and converted warehouses, with tons of new residential and greenspace development staged for the coming decade.
-The average home value as of May 2023 is around $656k, a decrease of 2.6% from the previous year (also the first year-over-year decrease since July 2020).
-RentCafe lists the average rent in East Village at $2,925 per month, only a hair above San Diego’s overall average of $2,900.
-Along with Little Italy, East Village is one of the more affordable neighborhoods in San Diego.
+The average home value as of February 2024 is about $669,700, an increase of 2.6 percent from the previous year.

 Looking to live near work and ditch your car?
 Getting around East Village’s grid system is safe and easy with the city’s public bus and trolley lines, and plenty of areas are accessible by foot or bike.

 If you’re looking for San Diego’s LGBTQIA+ scene, head a few miles north of downtown to Uptown Hillcrest.
 Start at the Pride flag and walk either direction down University Avenue.
-You’ll soon be pleasantly lost among coffee houses, bars, boutiques, and bookshops (and perhaps the iconic Hillcrest Brewing Co.) in this diverse and welcoming neighborhood.
+You’ll soon be pleasantly surrounded in this diverse and welcoming district by coffee houses, bars, boutiques, and bookshops — and perhaps the iconic Hillcrest Brewing Co., known as the first gay brewing company in the world.

 Moving from another state?
 Get these 14 tips about moving costs and things you need to know about living in California before you arrive in the Golden State.